-November, 2022: My new book, Learn Functional Programming Without Fear, is currently an Amazon Java/FP #1 new release.
-The book is now available in three formats (with prices shown in USD):
+November, 2022: My new book, Learn Functional Programming Without Fear, is currently an Amazon Java and functional programming #1 new release.
+The book is now available in three formats:

 For OOP developers: Start learning FP the fast way

-This is a small book, but it’s a small book with an audacious goal:
+This is a small book, but it’s a small book with a HUGE goal: